dlnarasimha21/mern-frontend-task-Roxiler-Systems-Pvt.Ltd/README.md

 Transactions Table: Fetches transactions based on selected month and search criteria.
 Statistics API: Retrieves sales and item statistics for the selected month.
 Bar Chart API: Fetches item distribution based on price ranges for the selected month.

+## Environment Variables

+This project requires the following environment variables to be set up for proper functioning:

+**REACT_APP_API_URL**: The base URL for your backend API.
+For example:
+REACT_APP_API_URL=http://localhost:5000/api

+### Setting Up the Environment Variables

+1. Create a file named `.env` in the root of your project.
+2. Add the following line to the `.env` file:
+REACT_APP_API_URL=http://localhost:5000/api
+3. Save the file and ensure it is included in your `.gitignore` to prevent it from being pushed to your repository.

+> **Note:** Replace the URL with your actual backend API URL when deploying or sharing your application.